gramener/gramex-guide/auth/README.md

     pattern: /$YAMLURL/login/
     handler: SimpleAuth
     kwargs:
-      credentials: {alpha: alpha}
+      credentials: { alpha: alpha }
       redirect:
         query: later # ?later= is used for redirection
         header: Referer # else, the Referer header
         url: ../ # else redirect to parent page app/home:
     pattern: /$YAMLURL/
     handler: ...
     kwargs:
       auth:
         login_url: /$YAMLURL/login/ # Use this as the login URL
         query: later # Send ?later= to the login URL
 ```

 To force the user to a fixed URL after logging in, use: